Its-Cryptic/Aspect/README.md

 ## Note:

- This mod is in early development and will likely not be available to play for at least half a year.
+ This mod is in early development and will likely not be in a playable state until Late Summer 2024